Staff profile

 My research employs specially designed simulation techniques to investigate the structure, dynamics and thermodynamics of molecular and colloidal systems.
 A key element in my approach is the use of coarse-grained models that provide insight into a problem by being as simple as possible while retaining the essential chemistry and physics.
 Even with simplified models, it is often highly challenging to bridge the gap between the length- and time-scales associated with individual particles and those associated with collective properties.
 The development of simulation methodology is essential to make progress in such cases.

 Small aggregates of molecules or colloidal particles often have properties that differ from the bulk (very large samples).
-As well as being important in their own right, such finite systems can also be a useful forum for investigating how the interactions between particles lead to their collective behaviour.
-Two examples of work on clusters that we are currently considering are the formation of knotted structures formed in clusters of dipolar particles, and the stability of charged clusters relevant to electrospray processes.
+As well as being important in their own right, such finite systems can also be a useful forum for investigating how the interactions between particles lead to their self-assembly and collective behaviour.
+I have worked on many sorts of clusters, especially using the theory of potential energy landscapes and disconnectivity graphs.
+The picture shows a knotted cluster of dipolar particles whose unusual structure arises from the competition between compactness and the tendency to form chains.

 Selected Publications